 In January 2015, the BCBS published the "Revised Pillar 3 Disclosure Requirements" (Revised Standards) to encourage market discipline through regulatory disclosure requirements.
 The Revised Standards require comprehensive disclosure of our risks and regulatory capital including our methodologies used in calculating capital requirements instituted under Pillar 1.
-Existing requirements in the areas of credit risk, counterparty credit risk and securitization activities are replaced by the Revised Standards.
+Existing requirements in the areas of credit risk, counterparty credit risk and securitization activities were replaced by the Revised Standards.
 OSFI mandated the domestic implementation of the first phase of the Revised Standards for Canadian domestic systemically important banks (D-SIBs) for the reporting period ending October 31, 2018.
 This Pillar 3 report provides disclosures reflective of this first phase of the Revised Standards.

 In March 2017, the BCBS issued its second phase of the Pillar 3 disclosure requirements entitled, "Pillar 3 disclosure requirements - consolidated and enhanced framework".
 The disclosure standard consolidates all existing Pillar 3 disclosure requirements of the Basel III framework, including the leverage and liquidity ratios disclosure templates.
-OSFI has not yet released the implementation date for the BCBS phase two disclosure requirements.

 In December 2018, the BCBS issued its third and final phase (phase three) of the Pillar 3 disclosure requirements, Pillar 3 disclosure requirements - updated framework.
 This phase incorporates revisions and additions to the Pillar 3 framework arising from the finalization of the Basel III reforms in December 2017, such as additional disclosure requirements comparing RWA as determined by banks' internal models against results based on the standardized approach, and new disclosure requirements on asset encumbrance and capital distribution constraints.
 The phase three requirements, together with the phase one and two disclosure requirements released in January 2015 and March 2017, respectively, complete the Pillar 3 framework.
-OSFI has not yet released the implementation date for BCBS phase three disclosures.
+On March 27, 2020, OSFI announced that it would delay its implementation of the phase three BCBS Pillar 3 disclosure requirements to January 31, 2023.
+We expect OSFI to similarly defer BCBS phase two guidance to January 31, 2023.

-Effective November 1, 2018, OSFI adopted the BCBS frameworks related to the Standardized approach for measuring counterparty credit risk (SA-CCR), capital requirements for bank exposures to central counterparties (CCPs) and the revised securitization framework as incorporated in the OSFI's Capital Adequacy Requirements (CAR) guideline.
+Effective November 1, 2018, OSFI adopted the BCBS frameworks related to the Standardized Approach for measuring counterparty credit risk (SA-CCR), capital requirements for bank exposures to central counterparties (CCPs) and the revised securitization framework as incorporated in OSFI's Capital Adequacy Requirements (CAR) guideline.

-On November 1, 2019, the impact of adoption of IFRS 16, and removal of allowed grandfathering and transitioning treatment for certain securitization and counterparty credit risk exposures was incorporated in our measurement of regulatory capital.
-In addition, we adopted, the Standardized Approach for consolidated regulatory reporting of operational risk as the use of the Advancement Measurement Approach was discontinued by OSFI.
-Our Q1 2020 and 2019 figures reported in this Pillar 3 document reflect the CAR guideline requirements.
+On November 1, 2019, the impact of adoption of IFRS 16 Leases, and removal of allowed grandfathering and transitioning treatment for certain securitization and counterparty credit risk exposures was incorporated in our measurement of regulatory capital.
+In addition, we adopted, the Standardized Approach for consolidated regulatory reporting of operational risk as the use of the Advanced Measurement Approach was discontinued by OSFI.
+This Pillar 3 report reflects the CAR guideline requirements for all periods, including prior period comparatives.